alephalpha0/rootofpi.me/terminalGazing/content/errata.md

 Open Source and Libre software/mentality has long been a personal fascination and default got-to of mine.
 The idea that information is power is one of the tenants of our current reality.
 Information has many forms: data streams, sound waves, written lexicons, belief systems.
 My belief is that information should be free for anyone regardless of situational circumstances.

 ## MOVEMENTS&CAUSES();
-Since I began terrorizing the etherspace of the world wide web in 2002, I have been a staunch supporter of [no www](https://no-www.org).
+* Since I began terrorizing the etherspace of the world wide web in 2002, I have been a staunch supporter of [no www](https://no-www.org).

+* Privacy and ownership of one's data, especially in the reality we find ourselvesin, is of the upmost importance.
+Google, Microsoft, Amazon, Facebook, the list goes forever on.
+These corporation desire one thing only: to own you and your actions.
+When you do not hold access to your data, your secrets, your very day to day affairs, you allow the services that handle that data to have control over you.
+There are many talks, papers, essays, and movements out there that give better urgency and validity to this thought that I ever could.
+[The FREENET Project](https://freenetproject.org) && [IPFS](https://ipfs.io) && [Starpage.com's "Privacy, Please"](https://www.startpage.com/privacy-please/) && [EPIC : Electronic Privacy Information Center](https://www.epic.org/).

 ![braknow](/img/buttons/braknow.gif) ![foobar](/img/buttons/foobar.png) ![internet roadkill](/img/buttons/internet-roadkill.gif) ![wget](/img/buttons/wget.gif)